 What does a clear result mean?

 It means that there are no worm eggs in the sample of faeces that you have sent for analysis.
 It does not mean that your horse does not have worms.The worm life cycle includes many larvicidal stages that are not detected by faecal egg counting and some worms do not produce eggs.
-It is therefore very important that horses are still treated for encysted redworm, tapeworm and bots at the appropriate time of year.
+It is therefore very important that horses are tested for encysted redworm and tapeworm at the appropriate time of year.

 Faecal worm egg counts should form part of a tailored horse worming programme and advice should be sought from your vet about the results and when treatment is required.